 With the passing of the COVID-19 Regulations, the Government of Mauritius further enhances its commitment to cope with the concerns of a business community plagued by the consequences of the national lockdown imposed by the COVID-19 pandemic by prescribing the mandatory rules to be observed both by an employer and an employee and the general public to secure a safe environment, both at work and otherwise.
 These in fact promote the establishment of the anticipated ‘new normal’ as we gradually step out of the absolute prohibitions imposed by the pandemic.

-Sharvada Bholla-Thodda, Regional Compliance Manager, and Vaishali Damonaiko, Pupil to Sharmilla Bhima, also helped in the preparation of this article.
+Sharvada Bholla-Thodda, Regional Compliance Manager, and Vaishali Damonaiko, Pupil to Sharmilla Bhima, also helped with the preparation of this article.